watarukumagai-git/opt/peer_review/no1/review_comment.md

 ## comment4 (p4, Chapter4)
-- The currect manuscript shows the performance of the proposed PSO is superior to the classic GA and PSO in the path planning, but comparing them is questionable.
+- The current manuscript shows the performance of the proposed PSO is superior to the classic GA and PSO in the path planning, but comparing them is questionable.
 - In metaheuristic algorithm's field, CMA-ES[1,2] / SHADE[3,4] are known as novel algorithm and far superior to the classic GA and PSO in many benchmark problems including multimodality function.
 - The fact is shown as several papers or the competition Black-Box Optimization Benchmarking held at top international conferences IEEE CEC and ACM GECCO[5].
 - If the authors think a difficulty to solve the path planning is the multimodality, CMA-ES / SHADE based algorithms are also expected to show high performance in the path planning.